cmeeren/Faqt/README.md

 ## FAQ

+### Which testing frameworks does Faqt work with?

+All of them.
+Faqt is agnostic to the test framework; it simply throws a custom exception when an assertion fails.

 ### Why is the subject name not correct?

 The automatic subject name (the first part of the assertion message) is correct in most situations, but there are edge